inveniosoftware/react-searchkit/docs/docs/using_url_parameters.md

 * `urlParamsMapping`: an object to map each `query` state field to an URL parameter
 * `urlParamValidator`: a class to validate each parameter's value before updating the `query` state
 * `urlParser`: an object to parse the URL query string and perform sanitation.
-* `withHistory`: `true` if each change of `query` state will push a new state to the browser history. `false` if instead URL query string is changed without pushing new states to the browser history.
+* `keepHistory`: `true` if each change of `query` state will push a new state to the browser history. `false` if instead URL query string is changed without pushing new states to the browser history.
 * `urlFilterSeparator`: character(s) separator to be used when serializing filters with children to URL parameters.
 By default `+`.

 ### Provide a new mapping